jekyll/jekyll/site/docs/plugins.md

 - [Jekyll Quick Man](https://github.com/GSI/jekyll_quick_man) by [GSI](https://github.com/GSI): Tag that renders pretty links to man page sources on the internet.
 - [jekyll-font-awesome](https://gist.github.com/23maverick23/8532525): Quickly and easily add Font Awesome icons to your posts.
 - [Lychee Gallery Tag](https://gist.github.com/tobru/9171700) by [tobru](https://github.com/tobru): Include [Lychee](http://lychee.electerious.com/) albums into a post.
 For an introduction, see [Jekyll meets Lychee - A Liquid Tag plugin](https://tobrunet.ch/articles/jekyll-meets-lychee-a-liquid-tag-plugin/)
+- [Image Set/Gallery Tag](https://github.com/callmeed/jekyll-image-set) by [callmeed](https://github.com/callmeed): Renders HTML for an image gallery from a folder in your Jekyll site.
+Just pass it a folder name and class/tag options.

 #### Collections